wotakumoe/wotaku/README.md

 3. Adult content sites similar to OnlyFans
 4. Software that's too general (for example Windows OS related or Tweaking for privacy)
 5. Sites focused on lolicon or furry stuff
+6. Sites scraping only one or two common sources, such as HiAnime or Anivibe
-6. Sites found in the Unsafe lists of [FMHY](https://fmhy.net/unsafesites), [Privateersclub](https://megathread.pages.dev/unsafe) and/or [r/PiratedGames](https://rentry.org/pgames#untrusted-sites)
+7. Sites found in the Unsafe lists of [FMHY](https://fmhy.net/unsafesites), [Privateersclub](https://megathread.pages.dev/unsafe) and/or [r/PiratedGames](https://rentry.org/pgames#untrusted-sites)

 ## ⚠️ Things we will try to avoid

 1. Closed source software (with good FOSS alternatives)
 2. Sites that only use hosters such Katfile, Nitroflare, DDownload and Rapidgator
 3. Sites that aren't primarily for anime, but have it as a side product
-4. Sites scraping only one source, such as HiAnime or Anivibe
-5. Things that are too niche and/or have a small userbase
+4. Things that are too niche and/or have a small userbase

 ## Wiki